Inf2-FDS/FDS-S1-04-visualisation-exercise/README.md

 # FDS S1 Week 4 Formative visualisation excercise

-## Important: how to run Jupytyer so you can submit the exercise
+## Important: how to run Jupyter so you can submit the exercise

-This exercise (and Coursework 1) require you to submit a PDF in a particular format (see below for details).
+This exercise (and Coursework 1) require you to submit a PDF generated in a particular way, which uses LaTeX behind the scenes.

 The recommended way of generating this format is to use Notable with the **Jupyter Classic (Legacy)** notebook server.